Open NowNon-Profit

 QH · Australia

-Direct government investment of $1.9 million to deliver a new short-term accommodation village at endED in Woombye.
-The project will build eight tiny homes onsite to support access to intensive in-treatment eating disorder and mental health services.
+$1.9 million in direct government investment to deliver a new short-term accommodation village at endED in Woombye.
+Eight tiny homes will be built onsite to support access to intensive in-treatment eating disorder and mental health support.

 Funding